grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 }
 ```

-This design is a bit simplistic, but never mind.
+This design is a bit simplistic but nevermind.
 Its role is to make a certain point.
-Whoever the `recipient` is, it is expected to report error by returning a value of `-1`.
+Whoever the `recipient` is, it is expected to report an error by returning a value of `-1`.
 Otherwise, the `Sender` (which is explicitly checking for this value) will not be able to react to the error situation appropriately.
-Similarly, if there is no error, the recipient must not report this by returning `-1`, because if it does, the `Sender` will be mistakenly recognize this as error.
-So for example this implementation of `Recipient`, although implementing the interface required by `Sender`, is wrong, because it does not behave as `Sender` expects it to:
+Similarly, if there is no error, the recipient must not report this by returning `-1`, because if it does, the `Sender` will mistakenly recognize this as an error.
+So, for example, this implementation of `Recipient`, although implementing the interface required by `Sender`, is wrong, because it does not behave as `Sender` expects it to:

 ```csharp
 public class WrongRecipient : Recipient